dsinghnegi/atari_RL_agent/README.md

 - [x] Achive 300+ score on breakout
 - [x] A3C Agent for KungFuMasterDeterministic-v4
 - [ ] Parallel processing for A3C
+- [ ] LSTM layer for A3C to replace frame stacking

+## License
+The Apache-2.0 License.
+Please see the [license file](LICENSE) for more information.

 ## References
 - https://github.com/yandexdataschool/Practical_RL